steviekong/Memorize_CS193o/README.md

 # Memorize!
 A simple game built in swiftUI so I can learn swiftUI.
 This app should work on ios devices.

-I am using free resouces from standford to learn SwiftUI!
+I am using free resouces from Stanford to learn SwiftUI!
 Check out [https://cs193p.sites.stanford.edu/](https://cs193p.sites.stanford.edu/) for the course.

 ## Setup